jeancochrane/learning/2017_reading.md

 ## In progress

-- Fred Turner, "From Counterculture to Cyberculture: Stewart Brand, the Whole Earth Network, and the Rise of Digital Utopianism" (2006)
 - Harold Abelson and Gerald Jay Sussman with Julie Sussman, ["Structure and Interpretation of Computer Programs"](https://mitpress.mit.edu/sicp/full-text/book/book.html) (1996)